 The Graduate Program Goals provide the basis for the course outcomes that will be delineated in each nursing course of the curriculum.
 Course requirements and assignments are developed to measure a students' ability to meet the course outcomes and program goals.
-The program goals are listed under the three domains of learning: intellectual curiosity, professional practice, and caring for self and others.
+The program goals are listed under the three Trinity College of Nursing & Health Sciences domains of learning:

+Intellectual Curiosity, Professional Practice, and Caring for Self and Others.